 These are typically your worst performing pages, pages in your conversion funnel with the highest drop-off or exit rates, or steps in your checkout where most carts are abandoned.
 Fixing these pages offers the highest potential for improvement, so they should always be your top priority.

 These are pages that attract the most traffic, pages with the highest number of page views.
-They will also be pages with high bounce or exit rates.
+They will also be pages with a high bounce or exit rates.
 Also included here are pages that cost you the most in terms of attracting visitors.
-These are landing pages linked to any paid marketing campaigns you have running, from social media marketing, through to paid search marketing.
+These are landing pages linked to any paid marketing campaigns you have running, from social media marketing to paid search marketing.
 Any improvements to these pages that increase conversions will also result in a lower customer acquisition cost (CAC).

-The final thing to check when prioritising your tests is ease.
+The final thing to check when prioritizing your tests is ease.
 Some tests will be easy to put in place, while others will need some technical know-how: pages that use a content management system (CMS) or e-commerce platform, pages with dynamic content, or even certain sitewide elements like navigation.
-In larger organisations, there is also the approval process to consider, which smaller businesses often don’t need to worry about.
+In larger organizations, there is also the approval process to consider, which smaller businesses often don’t need to worry about.

 Using a weighting table, assign a value of between one and five to potential, importance, and ease for each page, with a higher value indicating a higher potential, importance, or ease.
-You will start testing pages with a high total (a maximum of 15) first, working you way down to pages with a low total.
+You will start testing pages with a high total (a maximum of 15) first, working your way down to pages with a low total.

 Your goals will – for the most part – relate to increasing conversions, and decreasing drop-offs (or, for e-commerce, abandoned carts).
 But conversions don’t always follow after a visitor has viewed just one page, so when running an A/B test on any page, you’ll often use: